albreax/fasta_extractor/README.md

 ##Description
-The script extract sub sequences from a given fasta file by a given coordinate txt.
-All extracted sub sequences resulting in a output fasta file.
+The script extract subsequences from a given fasta file by a given coordinate txt.
+All extracted subsequences resulting in a output fasta file.

 ##Requirements
 - Python >3.5